edoburu/django-any-imagefield/README.rst

             return self.title

 By default, the ``AnyImageField`` displays a standard ``ImageField`` with a preview thumbnail.
-When django-filebrowser-no-grappelli-django14_ or django-filebrowser-no-grappelli_ is installed, it will use the ``FileBrowseField`` from that package to display the file/image browser.
+When django-filebrowser-no-grappelli_ is installed, it will use the ``FileBrowseField`` from that package to display the file/image browser.
 When your package has it's own ``ImageField`` variant/subclass, please consider to add support for it in this package.